StarPlayrX/bigmac/README.md

 8. in order to complete the install, Big Sur 11.0.1 RC2 and later will reboot 3 times

 ## Notes about Big Sur Installs
+1. The install process is done in three stages each varying in time.
+2. All all three stages to fully complete!
-1. The install goes through several steps to complete the install. -v boot arg helps monitor the progress.
+3. the `-v` boot-arg helps monitor the progress.
-2. After about 45 - 60 minutes, the installer should be complete.
+4. After about 45 - 60 minutes, the installer should be complete.

 ## Special Notes with Mac Pro Early 2008 and Metal AMD Cards
 1. Big Sur's video drives are not compatible with the Penryn style CPU